Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 1. Power on the DUT.
 1. Boot into the system.
 1. Log into the system by using the proper login and password.
+1. Wait 30 seconds for the system to load fully.
 1. Press the sleep hotkey once and note the result.
-1. Look at the power LED located next to the AC adapter plug, towards the front end of the laptop.

 **Expected result**